Urban Mushroom Farmer Training

 F.E.E.
 Stands for Fair Energy Exchange, like the fungi we do our best to make sure we have a fair give and take.

-The Immersion is $350 standard $250 for Students RSVP Here for September Diversity Scholarships and Work Trades available email MycoSymbiotics@gmail.com
+The Immersion is $350 standard $250 for Students RSVP Here for September Diversity Scholarships and Work Trades available email MycoSymbiotics@gmail.com (Refunds accepted until a week before the class)

 The Immersion includes